Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 The original plan was for me to use the whole alphabet but my requirement for enemies made that not very practical.
 What I required was each enemy type being in some way unique.
 There is actually a little notebook I keep on me and it has a lot of notes in it.
-What my general concensus over a few months of design in that notebook is that 26 is too many for something as simple as I want.
+What my general consensus over a few months of design in that notebook is that 26 is too many for something as simple as I want.
 So yeah, with only 12 things I need to design this should be a lot easier for me to handle.

-&nbsp;&nbsp;&nbsp;Having a boss on each level was originaly going to be a secret feature.
+&nbsp;&nbsp;&nbsp;Having a boss on each level was originally going to be a secret feature.
 Since I am posting about it that is no longer the case so the second purpose now will take the forefront.
 Basically the plan for the bosses is that they only show up if you defeat all enemies on a level.
 They also are the only form of advancement of your character besides hp.